awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 # Importing Key Material in AWS Key Management Service \(AWS KMS\)<a name="importing-keys"></a>

 A customer master key \(CMK\) is a logical representation of a master key in AWS KMS\.
 In addition to the master key's identifiers and other metadata including its creation date, description, and [key state](key-state.md), a CMK contains the *key material* used to encrypt and decrypt data\.
 When you [create a CMK](create-keys.md), by default AWS KMS generates the key material for that CMK\.
-But you can create a CMK without key material and then import your own key material into that CMK\.
+But you can create a CMK without key material and then import your own key material into that CMK, a feature often known as "bring your own key" \(BYOK\)\.

+Imported key material is supported only for symmetric CMKs in AWS KMS key stores\.
+It is not supported on asymmetric CMK or CMKs in [custom key stores](custom-key-store-overview.md)\.

+**Note**
+Asymmetric CMKs and asymmetric data key pairs are supported by AWS KMS only in the following AWS Regions: US East \(N\.
+Virginia\), US West \(Oregon\), Asia Pacific \(Sydney\), Asia Pacific \(Tokyo\), and EU \(Ireland\)\.

 When you use imported key material, you remain responsible for the key material while allowing AWS KMS to use a copy of it\.
 You might choose to do this for one or more of the following reasons:
 + To prove that you generated the key material using a source of entropy that meets your requirements\.